emmajanedrews/base-template/_posts/2018-03-16-when-is-the-best-time-to-list-your-home-in-2018.md

 Pay special attention to any anomalies in the market.
 In the last three or four years, we’ve been seeing that in Portland.
 If it’s a low inventory situation, you can list your home anytime.

 It’s going to be an incredible 2018.
-We’ve already doubled our business from March last year so I predict a steaming spring market.
+We’ve already doubled our business from March&nbsp; of last year so I predict a steaming spring market.
 If you have any questions for me or need help buying or selling a home, give me a call or send me an email today.
-I look forward to hearing from you.<br>
+I look forward to hearing from you.